TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Introduction/Index.rst

 core seamlessly.
 This means that a TYPO3 system will appear as "a whole" while actually being composed of the core application *and* a set of extensions providing various features.
-This philosophy allows TYPO3 to be developed by many individuals without loosing fine control since each developer will have a special area (typically a system extension) of responsibility which is effectively encapsulated.
+This philosophy allows TYPO3 to be developed by many individuals without losing fine control since each developer will have a special area (typically a system extension) of responsibility which is effectively encapsulated.